Scarborough, North Yorkshire: Demography

 The town's built-up area population was 61,749 in the 2011 UK census, most of the Newby and Scalby civil parish population was included in the area.
 Its unparished area had a larger population than the rest of parished areas of the wider Borough of Scarborough, including the coastal towns of Whitby and Filey.

 The borough as a whole had a population of around 108,000; during the peak season, tourism can double these figures.
-7.5% of the population are aged over 60, compared with an average of 20.9% nationally.
-Only 21.9% of the population are aged between 20 and 39, compared to 28.1% nationally.
+27.5% of the population were aged over 60, compared with an average of 20.9% nationally.
+Only 21.9% of the population were aged between 20 and 39, compared to 28.1% nationally.

 Transport

 Road

 Scarborough has four major roads serving the town; these also link it to other major towns and cities: